25 Feb An introduction to Commercial Legal Protection cover

 The policyholder was asked by their client whether they would agree to a liquidated damages clause in a contact.
 The policyholder didn’t understand this clause or what the implications could be, so they contacted the legal advice service and had it explained to them by a lawyer, allowing them to enter into the contract with confidence.

-How do I apply for Commercial Legal Protection Insurance?
+How do I apply for the CRM Brokers Solution – Commercial Legal Protection policy?

 Please click here to complete this short questionnaire and a CRM Broker will be in touch with further information.